-The Law School's Board of Advocates is a student organization composed of second and third year law students dedicated to development of pre-trial (including client counseling, mediation, arbitration and negotiation), trial, and appellate advocacy skills.
+The Law School's Board of Advocates is a student organization composed of second- and third-year law students dedicated to development of pre-trial (including client counseling, mediation, arbitration and negotiation), trial, and appellate advocacy skills.
 Membership criteria and duties are contained in the Constitution and Bylaws of the Board of Advocates and available, upon request, from the Director of Advocacy Programs.
+Each year, among other things, the Board of Advocates hosts the Mockingbird Challenge, an interscholastic mock trial competition involving schools from across the country.